JavierGoRa/PHP-CRUD-Events/README.md

 Welcome to my end of cycle project.

-This project is a part of my end of cycle project (Developer Web Applications)
+This project is a part of my end of cycle project (Web Applications Development)

 You can read full document's project <a href="https://docs.google.com/document/d/1nmygZ04PyNLmKjzvUb2DXH9FGS23hvz8nY2M2k80DvA/edit?usp=sharing"> HERE </a>.